Muangkan United F.C.: History

-In 2009 Muangkan United Football Club is formed as Muangkan Football Club, nicknamed The Bats.
+In 2009, Muangkan United Football Club was formed as Muangkan Football Club, nicknamed The Bats.
 Home games to be played at Kanchanaburi Province Stadium.
 In 2010 the club join the professional league that was 2010 Regional League Division 2 Central & Eastern Region.

+In 2012, the club changed its name to Muangkan United Football Club due to a change of team owner and changed its nickname to The Greats Bats.

+Muangkan United was dissoved in 2022 due to financial problem.